 iPad Air Review

+The original iPad Air took many of its design cues from the iPad mini 2.
 It’s got the same smooth back design, thinner bezel and more attractive speakers at the bottom of the slate to make it look like more of a family with the cut down tablet from Apple’s stables.

 While it’s a clear copy of that smaller device, I’m not going to get upset about that as the mini already had a stunning design, and the Air takes that message and brings it to the big leagues.